 I want you to know, My family and I are not pretentious wankers and over all we are up for any adventure being it 1 star "street food and sleeping bag" to 5 star "fragrant oils in the bath tub" experiences, but Italy for us was like a punch in the face with a beautiful satin glove, and very honestly, after about 10 rounds in the ring, Italy won by K.O and we never really recovered.

+Our trip covered, Milan, Venice, Florence, Rome and Pisa with side trips to Sienna, Bologna, Napoli and Pompeii.
+A very well worn tourist route and for good reason.
+There is just so much history and amazing art to see, When we could we would tell the girls to "touch the history" because they had never even comprehended, let alone touched, anything that old before, and may not get to again.
+The richness of history and the beauty was evident in nearly everything, but, it felt like we had to fight every step of the way in order to see these things.
 Firstly, there is the never ending construction and restoration.
 I am not arguing with the merit of these things , just our unlucky timing.
 Trevi fountain? nope, under construction and restoration.
 The Colosseum , half under scaffolding, The Spanish Steps, nope, restoration and scaffolding, Rialto Bridge?
 Nope under scaffolding.
 So OK, that's cool, lets enjoy some other sites.

 Then we have the baffling and often intimidating rules and the guards that enforce them.
 When you deal with 100,000's of people a day, and priceless historical artifacts, I get it, you need to have security and rules, however it went a little something like this: